 I am a trustee to the National Tremor Foundation having co-founded the charity with Professor Leslie Findley, to facilitate knowledge of tremors, research into tremor and the care of people living with tremors.
 My sincere hope is that over the next few years the National Tremor Foundation will grow to become a strong and positive force in the lives of people with tremor.

-I come from Nelson, a small village near Cardiff in South Wales; am married to Denise and we have two children Gemma and Matthew.
-I was diagnosed with Essential Tremor in 1996 although I had had the symptoms for many years.
+I come from Nelson, a small village near Cardiff in South Wales; am married to Denise and we have two children Gemma and Matthew .
+I was diagnosed with Essential Tremor in 1996 although I had had the symptoms for many years before that.

 I have worked in accountancy for over 25 years, for sole traders, small business and large corporations and outside working hours, my hobbies centre on sport.
-I am a Cardiff City FC season ticket holder and during the summer months try to watch as much cricket as I can.
+I am a keen football fan and when I get a chance I try to follow my teams both home & away.
+During the summer months I try to watch as much cricket as I can.

 I joined the National Tremor Foundation board of trustees as Treasurer in February 2006, having been a member since 2004.
 The finances of the Foundation are on a sound footing at the moment but during this time of recession any additional funding, donation or sponsorships are always welcome.
 We are always very grateful to our members for their subscriptions and donations.

 I live at Cheddleton, near Leek in Staffordshire and I am the second of four sons of Neil and Doris who both worked in the pottery in dusty.
 My brother David is the Labour Member of Parliament for Stafford.